A lower bound on the stable 4-genus of knots: Abstract

 \section{Abstract}

-We present a lower bound on the stable $4$-genus of a knot based on Casson-Gordon $\tau$-signatures and compute the lower bound for an infinite family of knots, the twist knots.
+We present a lower bound on the stable $4$-genus of a knot based on Casson-Gordon $\tau$-signatures.
+We compute the lower bound for an infinite family of knots, the twist knots, and show that a twist knot is torsion in the knot concordance group if and only if it has vanishing stable $4$-genus.